bendorr/lucs_af/README.md

 ### `helix_vectors/`

 #### `calc_6d_helix_vectors.py`
-Calculates 6D helix vectors combining position (helix centroid) and direction (normalized carbonyl vector sum) for protein helices.
-All coordinates are calculated in a reference frame defined by beta sheet residues or user-specified projection residues.
+Calculates 6D helix vectors combining position (helix centroid) and direction (normalized carbonyl vector sum) components for alpha helices.
+Coordinates are calculated in a reference frame defined by beta sheet residues or user-specified projection residues on a reference structure (to which all other structures are aligned).

 **Applications:**
 - Quantitative helix geometry comparison